microsoft/jacdac/services/speechsynthesis.md

     command cancel @ 0x81 {}

-Cancels all utterances from the utterance queue.
+Cancels current utterance and all utterances from the utterance queue.